lambda-music/lambda-music/docs/compilation.md

+# How to Compile Lambda Music Sequencer #
 Lamu is developed by Eclipse.
 The `workspace` directory in the repository is an
 workspace directory of Eclipse.
 In most time, opening the workspace directory by Eclipse should compile the entire project automatically and can be executed